 Our corporate headquarters and production facility totals approximately 63,200 square feet and is located in Vista, California.
 Our production facility is ISO 9001 certified.
 We lease this property.
-Rent during the year ended June 30, 2022 was approximately \$62,000 per month, and our annual rent will escalate approximately 3% per year through the end of the lease term on November 20, 2026.
-Total rent expense was approximately \$867,000 and \$841,000 for the years ended June 30, 2022 and 2021, respectively.
+Rent during the year ended June 30, 2023 was approximately \$64,000 per month, and our annual rent will escalate approximately 3% per year through the end of the lease term on November 20, 2026.
+Our east coast customer service facility located in Atlanta, Georgia is approximately 4,900 square feet and monthly rent is approximately \$5,000, which will escalate approximately 5% per year through the end of the lease term on April 30, 2028.
+Total rent expense was approximately \$899,000 and \$867,000 for the fiscal years ended June 30, 2023 and 2022, respectively.